-If you’re having a baby in the Netherlands, here’s everything you need to know about Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.
+If you’re having a baby in the Netherlands, here’s everything you need to know about Dutch prenatal care, delivery, aftercare, and parental leave.

 Thinking of having a baby in the Netherlands?
-This country has one of the best healthcare systems in Europe and is one of the safest places to give birth, despite a more unusual pre-natal and delivery system when compared to other European countries.
-New mothers, however, have few complaints with the high level of post-natal care, which can even include personal help at home covered by health insurance.
+The Dutch healthcare system is one of the best in Europe and the Netherlands is one of the safest places to give birth, despite a more unusual pre-natal and delivery system when compared to other European countries.
+New mothers, however, have few complaints with the high level of post-natal care, which can even include personal help at home covered by Dutch health insurance.

-Expatica, explains what to expect when you’re expecting in the Netherlands.
+The following topics will explore what to expect when you’re expecting in the Netherlands: